datahub-project/datahub/docs/managed-datahub/datahub-api/entity-events-api.md

 ### Entity Create Event

-This event is emitted when a new entity has been created on DataHub.&#x20;
+This event is emitted when a new entity has been created on DataHub.

 #### Header